marketao/marketao.github.io/index.md

 For further details about my research, teaching experience, and professional background, please refer to my <a href="assets/files/curriculum_vitae.pdf" target="_blank">CV</a> or reach out to me at <a href="mailto:marketa.odlova@uni-greifswald.de">marketa.odlova@uni-greifswald.de</a>.

 ## Research Specialisation
-- Military & Society Interaction
+- Civil-Military Relations
 - Conflict & Security
-- Gender Relations
+- Gender and Ethnicity
-- Ethnic Relations
-- Israel/Palestine; Druzes
+- Israel/Palestine; The Druze Community in Israel
 - Baltic Sea Region
 - Quantitative Research Methods
 - Qualitative Research Methods